-Figure 2.
-The schematic hardware structure
+Fig. 2.
+The schematic hardware structure.

 The central node is a HP Proliant ML310 server, on Intel platform (Pentium 4 CPU at 3.2GHz - Hyper-Threading Technology, 1GB EC DDR memory) with RAID storage system and backup facility in order to prevent any user data loss.
-By running under the "Protected by Proliant Global Pre-failure Warranty", the server is by itself a robust machine, providing an almost inexistent downtime (in our case, no time was required for maintenance and service as no failure occurred during operating sessions).
+By running under the "Protected by Proliant Global Pre-failure Warranty", the server is by itself a robust machine, providing an almost inexisting downtime (in our case, no time was required for maintenance and service as no failure occurred during operating sessions for over one year).
 Together with its high computing power, the use of a Gigabit network adapter - avoiding any possible communication bottleneck - also contributes to the server high throughput.